Naini

-Naini (also known as Naini Industrial Area) is a satellite neighborhood and a twin city of Prayagraj in Prayagraj district, Uttar Pradesh, India.
+Naini (also known as Naini Industrial Area) is an industrial township of Prayagraj in Prayagraj district, Uttar Pradesh, India.
 By the 1950s Naini was established as the chief industrial area of the city.

 History

 Naini had a prison, Naini Central Prison, where many, including Pt.
 Jawahar Lal Nehru, the first Prime Minister of India—were imprisoned during the Indian independence movement.
-The first official Airmail flight in the world arrived in Naini from Allahabad.
+The first official Airmail flight in the world arrived in Naini from Prayagraj.
 Henri Pequet carried 6,500 letters a distance of 13 km.
 This was the first commercial civil aviation flight in India.

 Geography

-Naini is located on the banks of River Yamuna, opposite Allahabad City.
-To the north, across the Ganges, is Jhunsi, which is a part of Allahabad itself.
+Naini is located on the banks of River Yamuna, opposite Prayagraj City.
+To the north, across the Ganges, is Jhunsi, which is a part of Prayagraj itself.
 There are no direct paths or roadways between Jhusi and Naini.

 Economy

 Naini developed into major industrial centre.
 Some of the notable industries in Naini include Alstom, ITI Limited, Bharat Pumps & Compressors (headquarters), Areva, Steel Authority of India Limited (SAIL), Food Corporation of India (FCI).
 Industrial development in Naini is increasing as the Government of India has approved Allahabad-Naini-Bara Investment Zone (3000 hectares) which is to be funded by the World Bank.